Many-Body Rashba Spin-Orbit Interaction and Exciton Spin Relaxation in Atomically Thin Semiconductor Structures: Spin Relaxation in Monolayer M o S e

 Overall, the spin-dark excitonic occupations $\Nextwo{}{K,K,\uparrow,\downarrow}$ and $\Nextwo{}{K,K^{\prime},\uparrow,\downarrow}$ rise on a similar timescale as the spin-conserving intervalley scattering, cf.\ Fig.~\ref{fig:MoSe2onSiO2Dynamics}(a), until an overall equilibrium after 8\,ps is reached.
 The reason for this comparably fast equilibration is the small excitonic bright-dark splitting of 1.45\,meV, which renders spin hybridization and therefore spin relaxation very efficient.
+Note that, comparing the zero-field case in Fig.~\ref{fig:MoSe2onSiO2Dynamics}(a) to the nonzero-field case in Fig.~\ref{fig:MoSe2onSiO2Dynamics}(b) at an equal temperature of 77\,K, the efficiency of the spin-conserving intervalley scattering channel, cf.~process (1) in Fig.~\ref{fig:MoSe2onSiO2ScatteringSketch}(a), does not change in the presence of a spin-hybridizing local field, as the ratio between $\Nextwo{}{K,K,\uparrow,\uparrow}$ and $\Nextwo{}{K,K^{\prime},\uparrow,\uparrow}$ is approximately preserved.

-At higher temperatures such as 150\,K in Fig.~\ref{fig:MoSe2onSiO2Dynamics}(c) and 300\,K in Fig.~\ref{fig:MoSe2onSiO2Dynamics}(d), the overall spin-conserving intervalley and spin-nonconserving intra- as well as intervalley scattering dramatically increases: At 150\,K an overall equilibrium is reached after 1\,ps, which speeds up to 0.2\,ps at 300\,K. This overall speed up occurs due to thermal activation of phonons and a thermalization of excitonic occupations.
+At higher temperatures such as 150\,K in Fig.~\ref{fig:MoSe2onSiO2Dynamics}(c) and 300\,K in Fig.~\ref{fig:MoSe2onSiO2Dynamics}(d), the overall spin-conserving intervalley and spin-nonconserving intra- as well as intervalley scattering dramatically increases: At 150\,K an overall equilibrium is reached after 1\,ps, which speeds up to 0.2\,ps at 300\,K. This overall speed-up occurs due to thermal activation of phonons and a thermalization of excitonic occupations.
 The former increases the induced absorption and emission from and into the phonon bath at increasing temperature and the latter results in a temperature-dependent broadening of the (Boltzmann) distribution in momentum space $\mathbf Q$, cf.\ grey solid lines in Fig.~\ref{fig:MoSe2onSiO2Dispersion}.
-The latter phenomenon is especially responsible for a speed-up of the spin relaxation, as excitonic states at larger center-of-mass momenta $\mathbf Q$ become increasingly populated, where the spin relaxation is more efficient due to the momentum-dependent spin coupling, cf.\ Fig.~\ref{fig:SXeLocalField}, and, most importantly, due to an increasing probability of scattering via the "hot spot", cf.\ Fig.~\ref{fig:MoSe2onSiO2Dispersion}.
+The latter phenomenon is especially responsible for a speed-up of the spin relaxation, as excitonic states at larger center-of-mass momenta $\mathbf Q$ become increasingly populated, where the spin relaxation is more efficient due to the momentum-dependent spin coupling and, most importantly, due to an increasing probability of scattering via the ``hot spot'', cf.\ Fig.~\ref{fig:MoSe2onSiO2Dispersion}.
 In Tab.~\ref{tab:spin_relaxation_rates}, we depict the explicit spin relaxation times, which are obtained by extracting the risetime of the spin-dark intravalley occupations at the $K$ valley from the numerical simulations in Fig.~\ref{fig:MoSe2onSiO2Dynamics}.